 Can cats get sick from eating raw fish?

-Now you understand the potential health problems that can be caused by feeding your cat raw fish.
-We do not want to scare you because you can give fish to your cat as an occasional treat.
+Yes.
+As you’ve learned raw fish can give your cat parasites, isn’t nutritionally complete, and the bones can cause problems.
+We don’t want to scare you because you can give fish to your cat as an occasional treat.
 But make sure it stays what it is: a treat.
 We much prefer to give your cat kibble from your cats regular diet.

 Found yourself guilty of feeding too much fish to your cat?
 No worries!
 This is just one thing that cat owners get wrong.
 You can learn about other common cat feeding mistakes here.